40/10 year recertification Owner Notification and Repair Process

 Procedures after notification:

-The owner of a Building who has been notified that a 40/10 year recertification is required for their building, shall furnish within ninety (90) days of the receipt of the Notification of Building Recertification a complete written report; which has to be submitted to the Building Official.
+The owner of a Building who has been notified that a 40/10- year recertification is required for her/his building, shall furnish within ninety (90) days of the receipt of the Notification of Building Recertification, complete written reports which have to be submitted to the Building Official.

-Failure to submit the required Building Recertification report within the maximum time limitation of (90 days) will result in the issuance of a Building Violation and a late fee of $250.00 will be charged against the Building.
+Failure to submit the required Building Recertification reports within the maximum time limitation of 90 days or failure to obtain an extension, will result in the issuance of a Building Violation and a submittal of a new inspection report fee ($300.00).

 If repairs are required: